 We recognise collective worship as a highly valued time during our busy school day where we gather to praise God, refreshing and inspiring our school community.
-It is a time to breathe and connect with ourselves, each other, our ethos, and our faith.
+It is a time to breathe and connect with ourselves, each other, our ethos, and our beliefs.
 It is the heartbeat of our school.
 Our Christian values of love, peace, kindness, and patience are built into our vision and are at the heart of our acts of 'Collective Worship'.
+We encourage acceptance of all faiths, spirituality and understanding of diversity through our acts of worship.